Deltares/hydromt_delwaq/docs/user_guide/EM_functional_description.rst

    * - ``Sfw``
      - Final recipient surface water, all matter that ends up here is “emissions to surface waters”
    * - ``Soi``
+     - Mode 1: storage, decay and drainage to surface waters.
-     - Final recipient soil system, all matter that ends up here is “emissions to soils”
+       Mode 2: Final recipient soil system, all matter that ends up here is “emissions to soils”

 In the EM software, these compartments are mathematically represented by substances.
 The mass of the simulated substances is expressed in grams.
 Transports from one compartment to another (in g s-1) are mathematically represented by “process fluxes” (transformations of one substance into another substance).
 This comes back in the mass balance output.